FazeelAkhtar/VIP-Swift-Demo/README.md

 # MovieList

-Idea is to show how i will use a better iOS Pattrent to solve this problem in as less time as possible.
+Idea is to show how i will use a better iOS pattern to solve  problem in as less time as possible.
 Code is done using Clean Swift architecture and TDD

 Clean Swift (a.k.a VIP) is Uncle Bob’s Clean Architecture applied to iOS and Mac projects.